tuengominh/tuengominh.github.io/_project/2021-03-29-how-you-get-there-from-here.md

 layout: post
 title: How You Get There From Here
 thumb: thumb/nav.png
-meta: A Unity experiment to study the use of egocentric vs. allocentric navigation strategies.
+meta: A Unity experiment to study the use of egocentric vs. allocentric strategies in spatial navigation.
 highlight: 1
 active: 1
 tags: [episodic-memory, spatial-navigation, virtual-reality, data-analysis, unity, python]